iaman877/100DaysofCode/README.md

 - [x] _August 29 2020_ learnt about What Ansible can automate?
 Is Ansible a Security Solution
 - [x] _August 30 2020_ learnt about  What are workflows?
 What is push-button automation in Ansible
 - [x] _August 31 2020_ learnt about What are the Use cases of Ansible in Configuration Management, Application Deployment, Provisioning, and Orchestration
+- [x] _September 1 2020_ learnt about What is different between series and parallel in ansible
+- [x] _September 2 2020_ learnt about What is different between sync and async in ansible
+- [x] _September 3 2020_ learnt about What is fork,  dump and list in ansible
+- [x] _September 4 2020_ learnt about How to check real time running program in redhat.
+- [x] _September 5 2020_ learnt about What is plugin and why we use plugins in ansible
+- [x] _September 6 2020_ learnt about How we can callback the standard output with Ansible
+- [x] _September 7 2020_ learnt about How to call back the standard output to speakers and how we solve bug in espeak
+- [x] _September 8 2020_ learnt about What is filter plugin in Ansible and how we can use in ansible
+- [x] _September 9 2020_ learnt about How to make windows as managed node with winrm protocol